 The file is reviewed by the Admissions Committee of the program specified on the application form.
-The Director of Graduate Studies, on the advice of the committee, either admits, provisionally admits, or denies the applicant admission.
+The Associate Vice Chancellor for Graduate Studies, on the advice of the committee, either admits, provisionally admits, or denies the applicant admission.

-Students denied admission may request reconsideration by writing to the Director of Graduate Studies.
+Students denied admission may request reconsideration by writing to the Associate Vice Chancellor for Graduate Studies.
 The request should include a rationale for reconsideration.
 Applicants who have been denied admission may reapply for a subsequent semester.

 Letter of Admission

 A letter of acceptance is sent to each student upon admission to the graduate program.
 This information appears on the letter: